 10. Providers of Services

-All service providers, including housing and housing support providers, should have clear operational policies and procedures that reflect the framework set by the STSAB in consultation with them.
+All service providers, including housing and housing support providers, should have clear operational policies and procedures that reflect the framework set by the STSCAP in consultation with them.

 This should include what circumstances they need to report outside their own chain of line management, including outside their organisation to the local authority.